-Our Nominating and Governance Committee of the Board recommended, and the full Board has approved, Mark J. Harvey, Mark Herrmann, Alexander C. Matina, Alan D. Willits and Mark W. Wong as nominees for election as directors at the Annual Meeting.
-Each of the nominees, other than Mark Herrmann, is currently a director of the Company.
+Our Nominating and Governance Committee of the Board recommended, and the full Board has approved, Mark J. Harvey, Elizabeth Horton, Alexander C. Matina, Alan D. Willits and Mark W. Wong as nominees for election as directors at the Annual Meeting.
+Each of the nominees is currently a director of the Company.
 For information concerning the nominees, please see "Information Regarding the Nominees" beginning on page 10 of this Proxy Statement.